Celtic neopaganism: Celtic reconstructionism

 Celtic reconstructionism (CR) or Celtic reconstructionist paganism is a polytheistic reconstructionist approach to ancient Celtic religion, emphasizing historical accuracy over eclecticism such as is found in most forms of Celtic neopaganism.
 It is an effort to reconstruct and revive, in a modern Celtic cultural context, pre-Christian Celtic religions.
 Various groups and approaches based on different Celtic religious traditions emerged in the late 20th century in the United States and in Britain; there are also Celtic reconstructionists in Eastern Europe.

-The study of mythology and folklore was part of modern paganism from its inception, and while many groups focussed on witchcraft, some sought to revive pre-Christian religions.
+The study of mythology and folklore was part of modern paganism from its inception, and while many groups focused on witchcraft, some sought to revive pre-Christian religions.
 During the 1980s, some of these reacted against the eclecticism and the focus on the "spirit" of the ancient religions in favor of "reconstructing what can be known from the extant historical record".
 Although some Celtic reconstructionist groups only developed an online presence after their formation, the development of BBSs and the Internet facilitated the growth of the movement; A CR FAQ was collectively developed, originally online.

 As of 2016, Celtic reconstructionism is the third most common form of reconstructionist paganism in the United States, after Asatru (Germanic reconstructionism) and Kemetic reconstructionism.
 In addition to English-speaking paganism, there are Celtic reconstructionists in the Czech Republic and in Russia.
 In both the United States and Britain, Celtic reconstructionism became an umbrella term encompassing several sub-traditions, which vary in particular in the geographic region whose religion they aim to reconstruct, such as British, Irish, Scottish, or Welsh.